SamuelSwartzberg/flashcardifying_text_temp/inf.md

 When overloading, each signature generally has its own implementation, exept in TS.
 In TS, function '⟮c1;overloading⟯' exists, but you specify ⟮c2;all possible signatures⟯ ⟮c3;first⟯, and then the ⟮c4;implementation⟯ with a ⟮c5;signature⟯ that is ⟮c6;compatible with all the specified signature⟯ (e.g. using ⟮c7;optional parameters⟯), and not compatible with ⟮c8;non-specified signatures⟯
-In TS, in general: prefer ⟮c1;union types⟯ over ⟮c2;overloads⟯
+In TS, in general: prefer ⟮c1;union types⟯ over ⟮c2;overloads⟯ In TS, things that can be overloaded anything that is callable: functions, callable objects, methods (whether in object types, interfaces or classes), constructors/newables.

 #### dynamic dispatch